kp9001/awesome/README.md

 - The keybinds for `move_to_screen` are based on my monitor setup.
 The default binding is commented out beneath my modified bindings.
 - The `unclutter` command in `autorun` only allows the cursor to show while idle for 500 ms. You might not want this.
+- The widgets, especially the network ones, are set up specifically for my system.
+You may wish to modify some arguments so they work for you.
+Search for `Wibar` in `rc.lua`.
+For instance, you will want to change all instances of `enp2s0` to your network connection, perhaps `eth0` or `wlan0`.

 When you are ready to load awesome, log off, switch your desktop environment to awesome, and log back in.
 If all went well, it should load awesome with this configuration without errors, and with your wallpaper.
 If you wish to make any changes, open up `rc.lua` in your favorite editor and have fun.
 Press `super+ctrl+r` to reload awesome (unless you modified this already).